syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-AWS-Elastic-Beanstalk.md

 Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **convert a Word document to image in AWS Elastic Beanstalk**.

-## Steps to convert word document to Image in AWS Elastic Beanstalk
+## Steps to convert Word document to Image in AWS Elastic Beanstalk

 Step 1: Create a new ASP.NET Core Web application (Model-View-Controller) project.